-The creator, producer or distributor of the communication, or the person paying for the communication has had discussion and agreement with the candidate or committee, or their agents, regarding the content, timing, location, mode, intended audience, distribution, or placement of the communication.
+- The candidate or committee or their agents have made or participated in making any decision about the content, timing, location, mode, intended audience, distribution, or frequency of placing the communication. - The creator, producer or distributor of the communication, or the person paying for the communication has had discussion and agreement with the candidate or committee, or their agents, regarding the content, timing, location, mode, intended audience, distribution, or placement of the communication.

-There is a rebuttable presumption that an expenditure is coordinated with or "made at the behest of" a candidate or committee under the following circumstances:
+There is a rebuttable presumption that an expenditure is coordinated with or "made at the behest of" a candidate or committee if under the following circumstances:

 - Committee's Needs.
 It is based on information about the candidate's or committee's campaign needs or plans provided to the expending person by the candidate or committee, such as information concerning campaign messaging, planned expenditures, or polling data. - Agent.
 It is made by or through any agent of the candidate or committee in the course of the agent's involvement in the current campaign.
 "Current campaign" means the period beginning 12 months prior to the date of the primary or special election in which the candidate is on the ballot for an elective office and ending on the date of the general or special runoff election for that office.
 For a measure, "current campaign" means the period beginning 12 months prior to the date of the election in which the measure is on the ballot. - Common Consultants.
-The person making the expenditure retains the services of a person who provides either the candidate or the committee supporting or opposing the ballot measure with professional services related to campaign or fundraising strategy for the current campaign. - Republication.
-The communication reproduces, republishes, or disseminates, in whole or in substantial part, a communication designed, produced, paid for, or distributed by the candidate or committee. - Fundraising.
-The committee making the expenditure is primarily formed to support the candidate or oppose their opponent and in the course of the current campaign, the candidate who benefits from the expenditure solicits funds for or appears as a speaker at a fundraiser for the committee making the expenditure.
+The person making the expenditure retains the services of a person who provides either the candidate or the committee supporting or opposing the ballot measure with professional services related to campaign or fundraising strategy for the current campaign that same election. - Republication.
+The communication reproduces, republishes, or disseminates, in whole or in substantial part, a communication designed, produced, paid for, or distributed by the candidate or committee.

-- Former Staff.
+- Fundraising.
+The committee making the expenditure is primarily formed to support the candidate or oppose their opponent and in the course of the current campaign, the candidate who benefits from the expenditure solicits funds for or appears as a speaker at a fundraiser for the committee making the expenditure. - Former Staff.
 The person making the expenditure is established, run, or staffed in a leadership role, by an individual who previously worked in a senior position or advisory capacity on the candidate's or officeholder's staff within the current campaign. - Candidate's Family.
 The person making the expenditure is established, run or staffed in a leadership role, or principally funded by an individual who is an immediate family member of the candidate.